 Offering comment on information provided for students

-In the case of other forms of collaborative provision, the appropriate academic department will be responsible, through the respective Faculty Board, for supporting the collaborative arrangements on an ongoing basis in accordance with the Quality Assurance Statement.

-Written agreement

-Once a proposal for collaborative provision has been approved, a formal agreement will be drawn up, to be signed by the Vice-Chancellor and the Head of the partner organisation (or their nominees).

-The agreement will include a clear and explicit statement of the respective responsibilities of the University and the partner organisation, including their responsibilities for all matters listed under paragraph 29 above.

-The agreement will include provision for termination and arbitration and cover the residual obligations to students on termination of the agreement.

-The financial arrangements will be contained in the agreement or in an accompanying Financial Memorandum.
-In the case of validation, these will include the fees to be charged to the partner organisation for validation, normally on a per capita basis, which will be reviewed annually in advance of the academic session to which they relate.

-Copies of the agreement will be lodged with the Secretary to LTC.

 Monitoring and review

-The Faculty Board to which the collaborative provision is assigned will be responsible for the regular evaluation of the programme/modules concerned and monitoring of the associated quality assurance arrangements.
+The provision will be subject to regular evaluation of the programme/modules concerned and monitoring of the associated quality assurance arrangements.
 This will normally be undertaken through the University's standard annual and periodic review procedures, unless indicated otherwise in the Quality Assurance Statement and/or the formal agreement.

-In the case of validated provision, the annual review procedures will require the partner organisation itself, through an appropriate internal body, to review the provision being validated, to involve the Associate Dean (Teaching) of the Faculty in a summative meeting of the review body, and to report through the AD(T) to the Faculty Board.
+The annual review procedures will require the partner organisation itself, through an appropriate internal body, to review the provision being validated, to involve the Associate Dean (Teaching) of the School in a summative meeting of the review body, and to report through the AD(T) to TPSC.
 Periodic programme review, normally scheduled on a five-year cycle, is undertaken by an independent panel, appointed by the University and including an external assessor, which will visit the partner organisation and hold discussions with key programme staff and representatives of the students.

-The Faculty Board may request that an annual or periodic programme review should encompass specific matters additional to those normally required by LTC.
+TPSC may request that an annual or periodic programme review should encompass specific matters additional to those normally required by LTC.

 Changes in provision

-All changes to existing collaborative provision, including proposals to change programme or module specifications, or programme regulations, or to introduce new modules, will be required to be submitted for approval through the appropriate AD(T) in a form analogous to that required at the time for changes to other University programmes.
+All changes to existing collaborative provision, including proposals to change programme or module specifications, or programme regulations, or to introduce new modules, will be required to be submitted for approval through the appropriateSchool in a form analogous to that required for changes to other University programmes.
 Proposals will be processed through the University's standard approval mechanisms.

-Any proposal to introduce a new programme of study in collaboration with an existing partner should be submitted for approval through the stages set out under paragraphs 4-26 above.
+Any proposal to introduce a new programme of study in collaboration with an existing partner should be submitted for approval through the stages set out under paragraphs xxx above.
 The same applies where a partner organisation in a validation agreement wishes to propose further programmes for validation by the University.
 An outline proposal will be required in each case.
-This will be processed in the same way as an outline proposal for a new collaboration, as described in Stage paragraphs 4-9 above, and, save for information on the nature of the organisation, should provide the same information as set out in paragraph 6.
+This will be processed in the same way as an outline proposal for a new collaboration, as described in Stage paragraphs xx above, and, save for information on the nature of the organisation, should provide the same information as set out in paragraph x.